Meet Our Team

 Katherine Koller joined the Las Trampas team in 2022.
 As Director of Philanthropy, she is responsible for advancing the mission of the organization by creating, implementing, and managing multi-year fund development and capital campaign plans designed to support the organization’s near and long-term goals.

 Katherine’s passion is health and human rights, and she was particularly drawn to Las Trampas’ person-centered programming, and asset-based philosophy.
-Prior to joining the Las Trampas team, Katherine spent over 5 years with on the Peer Health Exchange development team, in a number of roles including Regional Director, Midwest.
+Prior to joining the Las Trampas team, Katherine spent over 5 years on the Peer Health Exchange development team, in a number of roles including Regional Director, Midwest.
 Her experience includes participating in Chicago Women in Philanthropy’s Women’s Leadership Mentoring Program, Peer Health Exchange’s Executive Director in Training Program, and serving on the Young Professionals Board of Women’s Global Education Project.

 Katherine graduated from Northwestern University with a major in theatre, a concentration in performance, activism, and human rights, and a minor in creative nonfiction writing.
 She loves using her theatre and creative writing experience for public speaking and fundraising communications.
 Katherine recently moved to San Francisco from Chicago, and is loving exploring the Bay Area – particularly the outstanding culinary scene!